 Key operational energy and carbon emissions strategies included new efficient LED lighting installations with daylight linked control, new BMS controls, heat recovery systems and energy metering, as well as a heat recovery air source heat pump.

-In 2020, Leeds Playhouse won the Stage Award 'Theatre Building of the Year' and was shortlisted for a RICS Social Impact Award, a RIBA Yorkshire Award and Architects’ Journal’s 'AJ100 Building of the Year'.
+In 2020, Leeds Playhouse won the Scottish Design Award for 'Public Building of the Year' and was rewarded with the Architecture Grand Prix, won the Stage Award 'Theatre Building of the Year' and was shortlisted for a RICS Social Impact Award, a RIBA Yorkshire Award and Architects’ Journal’s 'AJ100 Building of the Year'.

 "The transformed Leeds Playhouse marks the most exciting new chapter in our history for decades and we can’t wait to welcome everyone to enjoy and explore.
 The new building will allow us to offer the magic of theatre to everyone, all under one roof.
 There is a tangible buzz around culture in Leeds right now – with the relocation of Channel 4 and the upcoming plans for Leeds 2023, this really is the most fantastic time to be reopening a theatre that the whole city can be proud of." - James Brining, Executive Director, Leeds Playhouse (Architects’ Journal)